Sedimark/hornet-extra/wasp/wasp-instructions.md

 `<node-name>` is a name of your choice for your Wasp node If the version of the wasp-cli is not the same of the wasp node an error appear but add the `--skip-version-check` at the end of every command to suppress it.
-In such case you can also download the corrisponding version.
+In such case you can also download the wasp-cli version that matches your wasp version.

 ## Add the Wasp
 ### You have to:
-add to the trusted peers of your wasp the nodes that are in the committee of the chain you want to join as a committee member.
+Add to the trusted peers of your wasp the nodes that are in the committee of the chain you want to join as a committee member.
-To do so you need to know the `PublicKeys` and their `peeringURL` of the wasp nodes in the committee.
+To do so you need to know the `PublicKeys` and the `peeringURL` of the wasp nodes in the committee.
-The three wasp nodes in the links network have these values:
+The wasp node in the LINKS network has these values:

 | Wasp   |                                   PublicKey                            |                       PeeringURL                        |
 |--------|------------------------------------------------------------------------|---------------------------------------------------------|
 | wasp-links | 0xd1467f40d1d93e77c70247446d50ced8a69aa0cb76551d04d63072bb07e8fc86 |  stardust.linksfoundation.com:4000                      |

-To add them run the command:
+To add it run the command:
 ```sh
 wasp-cli peering trust <node-name> <PubKey> <PeeringURL>
 ```